The Dot (Toyism): Transformation

-The transformation of the former (blue) gas container took several months to complete, from mid July 2009 until the unveiling on June 4 in 2010, with a winter break of two months.
+The transformation of the former (blue) gas container took several months to complete, from mid-July 2009 until the unveiling on June 4, 2010, with a winter break of two months.
 The project had 17 toyists from 7 different countries working for 6000 hours, they painted an area of 1250 m2 in multiple layers.

 Theme

 The theme of this art work is live with energy.
 Figurative imagery in the painting tells the story of the history of energy production.
 There are four sub designs based on the four elements of life: earth (raw energy), water (hydroelectric power), fire (solar energy) and air (wind power).
 Each sub-design presents the combination or contrast of old and new forms of energy production and their applications (the sciences).
 In addition to these four fundamental themes, there is a single, central figure: the tree.
 The tree is a metaphor for life, energy, growth, development, and change.
 The province of Drenthe with its rich history of peat production is also represented in the painting.
 In addition, in the form of standalone motifs, general applications or containers of energy such as ecobunny lights and battery-insects can be seen moving throughout the whole painting.